kubernetes/website/content/en/docs/contribute/intermediate.md

 In any given week, a specific docs maintainer volunteers to do initial [triage and review of pull requests](#review-pull-requests) and issues.
-To get on this list, attend the weekly sig-docs meeting and volunteer.
+To get on this list, attend the weekly SIG Docs meeting and volunteer.
 Even if you are not on the schedule for the current week, you can still review PRs.

-People in sig-docs are only responsible for triaging and categorizing documentation issues.
+People in SIG Docs are only responsible for triaging and categorizing documentation issues.
 General website issues are also filed in the `kubernetes/website` repository.